gllmAR/godot-examples-docsh/README.md

 ## 📈 Migration Notes

-This project has been migrated from a bash-based build system to SCons for better performance and reliability.
-The old scripts are archived in `docsh/legacy_scripts/` for reference.
+This project has been migrated from the external `docsh` submodule to an integrated SCons-based build system for better performance and reliability.
+All documentation generation, sidebar creation, and embed injection are now handled by the main build system.

 **Key Improvements:**
 - 3-4x faster build times
+- Integrated documentation generation (no external dependencies)
-- Intelligent dependency tracking
+- Intelligent dependency tracking and caching
-- Better error handling and reporting
+- Better error handling and resilience
 - Cross-platform compatibility
 - Real-time progress monitoring
+- Unified workflow for building and documentation

 ## 🤝 Contributing